-The Bank is wholly owned by LHV Group, which also owns 100 per cent. of the fund management company, LHV Varahaldus, and 65 per cent. of AS LHV Kindlustus (established in 2020) which has recently started offering property insurance.
-In 2021, LHV Group established another subsidiary LHV UK Limited, which is making preparations to apply for a banking licence in the United Kingdom.
-After the licence is obtained, the Bank's financial intermediaries business will be transferred to the separate subsidiary of the Group.
-As of 31 March 2022, 47.4 per cent. of the shares in LHV Group belong to the members of the Supervisory Board and the member of the Management Board and to persons associated with them.
-The shareholder with a significant shareholding is Rain Lõhmus and persons related to him, owning a total of 22.68 per cent. of the share capital.
+The Bank is wholly owned by LHV Group, which also owns 100 per cent. of the fund management company LHV Varahaldus, and 65 per cent. of non-life insurance company AS LHV Kindlustus (established in 2020).
+In 2021, LHV Group established another subsidiary LHV UK Limited that obtained a banking licence in the United Kingdom in May 2023.
+The Bank's financial intermediaries business will be transferred to LHV UK Limited in August 2023.
+In April 2022, LHV Group acquired 100% of EveryPay AS (EveryPay) shares.
+After the acquisition, EveryPay's focus has been on developing new payment methods and supporting the Group's strategic goals.
+As of 31 March 2023, 46.5 per cent. of the shares in LHV Group belong to the members of the Supervisory Board and the members of the Management Board and to persons associated with them.
+The shareholder with a significant shareholding is Rain Lõhmus and persons related to him, owning a total of 21.76 per cent. of the share capital of the Group.

-The table below shows LHV Group's five largest shareholders as at 31 March 2022.
+The table below shows LHV Group's five largest shareholders as at 31 March 2023 (unaudited).